-Global Green Power PLC Corporation are currently deploying the first (140 MW) of Three Phases (420 MW) of Multi-Fuelled, Renewable, Clean, Decentralized Base-Load Biomass Power Plants that displace Fossil Fuels, provide the Nation with Energy Security and and increased Energy Independence whilst providing extraordinary Socio Economic Development and Poverty Alleviation.
-Our first Phase of Multi-Fuelled Biomass Power Plants includes:
+Global Green Power PLC Corporation are currently deploying the first (140 MW) of Three Phases (420 MW) of Multi-Fueled, Renewable, Clean, Decentralized Base-Load Biomass Power Plants that displace Fossil Fuels, provide the Nation with Energy Security and and increased Energy Independence whilst providing extraordinary Socio Economic Development and Poverty Alleviation.
+Our first Phase of Multi-Fueled Biomass Power Plants includes:

 - Green Power Panay Philippines Inc: One 35 MW Biomass Power Plants - Mina, Iloilo, Panay, Philippines. (www.green-power-panay.com)

 - Green Power Nueva Ecija Philippines Inc: One 35 MW Biomass Power Plants - San Leonardo, Nueva Ecija, Luzon, Philippines. (www.green-power-nuevaecija.com)

 - Green Power Bukidnon Philippines Inc: One 35 MW Biomass power Plant - Maramag, Bukidnon, Mindanao, Philippines. (www.green-power-bukidnon.com)

 - Green Power Cagayan Philippines Inc: One 35 MW Biomass Power Plant - Alcala, Cagayan, Luzon, Philippines. (www.green-power-cagayan.com)